Find food that fits your pet’s needs

-- Puppies adopted together might be anxious or timid when separated.
+Puppies adopted together might be anxious or timid when separated.

-- Dogs are individuals, so each puppy will learn and train at their own speed.
+Dogs are individuals, so each puppy will learn and train at their own speed.

-If you have adopted two puppies, there are steps you can take to curb behaviour issues and help with training multiple dogs at once.
+If you have adopted two puppies, there are steps you can take to prevent behaviour issues and help with training multiple dogs at once.
 Many of these suggestions involve the puppies spending time independently:

-- Crate the dogs separately at night: Crate training helps with safety, damage control, house training, and travelling.
+Crate the dogs separately at night.
+Crate training helps with safety, damage control, house training, and travelling.
 Your new puppies should be crated separately and kept close enough for you to hear them at night if they need you.